marcelduplessis/marcelduplessis.github.io/_pages/about.md

 I use data collected by autonomous ocean robots—including gliders, profiling floats, and uncrewed surface vehicles—alongside satellite observations and numerical ocean–atmosphere models.
 By combining these approaches, my team and I investigate how short-term weather patterns influence climate variations over years to decades.

+I was recently awarded a *European Research Council Starting Grant* for **investigating the mechanisms that move heat from the atmosphere, through the air-sea interface, and into the ocean interior.** To tackle this challenge, we will bring together a high-resolution coupled ocean-atmosphere model simulation with new annual in situ datasets from ocean robotics, and upscale these insights by determining the how fine-scale motions in the ocean drive vertical heat movements within the upper ocean.
+Reach out if you would like to work on this together!

 ## Research interests
 `Air-sea interactions`; `Submesoscale dynamics`; `Mid-latitude cylones`; `Ocean heat and CO2 uptake`; `Autonomous ocean observations`